History of African Americans in Chicago: Culture

 The black arts community in Chicago was especially vibrant.
+Early Vaudeville performers and entrepreneurs like the Griffin Sisters created and managed venues for Black performers in the 1910s.
+The Pekin Theater, built in 1905, was called "The Cradle of Negro Drama in the United States."
 The 1920s were the height of the Jazz Age, but music continued as the heart of the community for decades.
 Nationally renowned musicians rose within the Chicago world.
 Along the Stroll, a bright-light district on State Street, jazz greats like Louis Armstrong, Duke Ellington, Cab Calloway, Bessie Smith and Ethel Waters headlined at nightspots including the Deluxe Cafe.

 The literary creation of Black Chicago residents from 1925 to 1950 was also prolific, and the city's Black Renaissance rivaled that of the Harlem Renaissance.
-Prominent writers included Richard Wright, Willard Motley, William Attaway, Frank Marshall Davis, St. Clair Drake, Horace R. Cayton, Jr., and Margaret Walker.
+Prominent writers included Richard Wright (author of Native Son), Willard Motley, William Attaway, Frank Marshall Davis, St. Clair Drake, Horace R. Cayton, Jr., and Margaret Walker.
 Chicago was home to writer and poet Gwendolyn Brooks, known for her portrayals of Black working-class life in crowded tenements of Bronzeville.
+Lorraine Hansberry channeled the experience of her family's attempt to move into a racially-restricted neighborhood on the city's South Side, as well as the broader conditions in working-class Black Chicago, into the renowned play A Raisin in the Sun - the first play written by an African American woman to be produced on Broadway.
+These writers expressed the changes and conflicts Blacks found in urban life and the struggles of creating new worlds.

-These writers expressed the changes and conflicts blacks found in urban life and the struggles of creating new worlds.
-In Chicago, black writers turned away from the folk traditions embraced by Harlem Renaissance writers, instead adopting a grittier style of "literary naturalism" to depict life in the urban ghetto.
+In Chicago, Black writers turned away from the folk traditions embraced by Harlem Renaissance writers, instead adopting a grittier, uncompromising style of "literary naturalism" to depict life in the urban ghetto.
+Furthermore, as compared with the Harlem Renaissance, the Chicago Black Renaissance blossomed without the involvement of well-known intellectuals such as W.E.B Du Bois and without the oftentimes heavy-handed role played by White entrepreneurs and benefactors.
+In that sense, the Chicago Black Renaissance was substantially more public-facing and approachable to the working class.
+Indeed, several artists from this area were significantly influenced by Marxist principles and infused their works with a sense of the class-consciousness that the Harlem Renaissance lacked.
 The classic Black Metropolis, written by St. Clair Drake and Horace R. Cayton, Jr., exemplified the style of the Chicago writers.
 Today it remains the most detailed portrayal of Black Chicago in the 1930s and 1940s.